Nursing - Pre-Licensure Program - Marshfield site

 Suggested freshman curriculum

-NOTE: *CNA certification is a prerequisite to NRSG 240, a sophomore nursing clinical course.
+NOTE: CNA certification is a prerequisite to NRSG 267, a sophomore nursing clinical course.
+Admitted students should have wireless laptop access.

 More advising information